Date 1 – 12/02/2019 to 25/02/2019

 We recommend you to bring good down sleeping bags with comfort temperature of -15 up to -22.
 Please note there are 2 types of temperatures shown in most of the sleeping bags.
 We’re focusing on the “comfort temperature”.

-Expedition cost is U$ 2850, contact us to know payment methods:
+PRICE Season 2019 U$ 2850, contact us to know the accepted payment methods.

 What is NOT included: